 Currently, Erik is involved in several activities through his church, People's Church in Northwest Fresno.
-He also leads a bible study.
+He also leads a bible study and serves in a number of non-profit organizations.

 Erik also is involved with community activities and has received recognition for outstanding media involvement from several organizations.
 During his first stint in Fresno, Erik volunteered his time with the Fresno Police Activities League, and also sat on several boards.